aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 second_title: Aspose.Words for Python via .NET
 articleTitle: Working with Bookmarks
 linktitle: Working with Bookmarks
-description: "How to insert, obtain, move, sohw or hide bookmarks using Python."
+description: "How to insert, obtain, move, show or hide bookmarks using Python."
 type: docs
 weight: 86
 url: /python-net/working-with-bookmarks/